abbassalem821/Tetris/README.md

 # Description
-Developed a Tetris AI using evolutionary algorithms to reach the high score of 500 in the shortest amount of time possible
+Developed a Tetris AI using evolutionary algorithms to reach the high score of 500 in the shortest amount of time possible.
+This was built for practice on implementing AI concepts.

 # Credits
-Inspiration on this project was taken from Siraj Raval and several other Github users
+Inspiration on this project was taken from Siraj Raval's Youtube channel and several other Github users.

 # Usage
 Open up the html and watch the game play itself!